 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the website.
 Cookies can be “persistent” or “session” cookies.

-We only use session cookies in the Services.
+We only use session cookies on the website.

-A session cookie allows the Services to link your actions during a browser session.
-We use session cookies to enable certain features of the Services, to better understand how you interact with the Services and to monitor aggregate usage by users and web traffic routing on the Services.
-Unlike persistent cookies, session cookies are deleted from your computer when you log off from the Services and then close your browser.
+A session cookie allows the website to link your actions during a browser session.
+We use session cookies to enable certain features of the website, to better understand how you interact with the website and to monitor aggregate usage by users and web traffic routing on the website.
+Unlike persistent cookies, session cookies are deleted from your computer when you log off from the website and then close your browser.

 Which cookies we use and why